mui/mui-x/docs/data/date-pickers/date-range-picker/date-range-picker.md

 ### Use a single input field

-You can pass the `SingleInputDateRangeField` component to the Date Range Picker to use it for keyboard editing:
+You can pass the `SingleInputDateRangeField` component to the Date Range Picker to use it for keyboard editing.
+In such case the Picker component can pass the `name` prop to the input.

 {{"demo": "SingleInputDateRangePicker.js"}}